 ‘Art is a place for children to learn to trust their ideas, themselves and to explore what is possible.’
 MaryAnn F. Kohl, Creative Arts Educator

-At Listerdale Junior Academy, the aim for our Art curriculum is to develop creativity, set challenges, engage and inspire all children and equip them with the knowledge and skills to experiment, invent and create their own works of art.
-We recognise that art is one of the highest forms of human creativity and it is therefore imperative that children are provided with the expertise to record their ideas and expand their imaginations.
-We want to ensure that Art is embedded in our whole school curriculum and that opportunities for enhancing learning by using art are always taken.
+At Listerdale Junior Academy, the aim of our Art curriculum is to develop creativity, set challenges, engage and inspire all children and equip them with the knowledge and skills to experiment, invent and create their own works of art.
+We recognise that art is one of the highest forms of human creativity and therefore imperative that children are provided with the expertise to record their ideas and expand their imaginations.
+We want our Art curriculum to broaden children’s knowledge and expose all children to a rich and diverse range of artists, craft makers and designers.
 We also want to nurture children’s confidence in creating art, so art lessons can be a genuine place for self-exploration and freedom of expression and allow them to fall in love with Art that will hopefully remain with them into adulthood.